-The aboriginal tribes of this part of the world cross the borders often, and sometimes only speak their own local languages.
 On our first trips to Yunnan in the late 90s, we met tribal people that were completely self-sustained and cut off from all news of modern China.
 Nowadays, things are changing, and development is fast approaching this part of the world.
-A lot of that has to do with the growth of the Puerh industry.
-In 1998, tea shops in Kunming (the capital of Yunnan) weren't specialized in Puerh, and often suggested we buy Green or Red tea instead; and at the airport customs officials looked on our Puerh tea with askance, not knowing what it was at all.
-Now, the airport itself is crammed full of Puerh shops and Kunming has several huge and thriving Puerh markets.
+A lot of that has to do with the growth of the puerh industry.
+In 1998, tea shops in Kunming (the capital of Yunnan) weren't specialized in puerh, and often suggested we buy green or red tea instead; and at the airport customs officials looked on our puerh tea with askance, not knowing what it was at all.
+Now, the airport itself is crammed full of puerh shops and Kunming has several huge and thriving puerh markets.

 This development has, unfortunately, also reached the villages where much of the old-growth raw material comes from.
 As prices have risen, many villages have grown rich and others jealous.
-There is little regulation, leaving Yunnan prone to falsely labeled tea, switched tea, etc. Take for example the very famous tea from Lao Ban Zhang, which is the most expensive of all raw material (mao cha).
+There is little regulation, leaving Yunnan prone to falsely labeled tea, tea switched from region to region, etc. Take for example the very famous tea from Lao Ban Zhang, which is the most expensive of all raw material (mao cha).
 The spring harvest in this village is only measured in a handful of tons, perhaps seven.
-However, in the big tea market of Southeastern China, Guang Zhou, more than three-thousand tons of tea have some form of "Lao Ban Zhang" in the label.
+However, in the big tea market of Southeastern China, Guangzhou, more than three-thousand tons of tea have some form of "Lao Ban Zhang" on the label.
 Are they blended?
 Are they fake?
 Are there magic elves that spin those seven tons into thousands before Rumplestilstea shows up?

 Other problems have also found there way into the region with the moneys.
 Before this time, the aboriginal peoples there were mostly self-sustained.
 It is not entirely evident, therefore, that they spend wisely-often buying disco lights for their trucks, satellite dishes, cell phones and other things that herald the end of traditionally processed tea.
-Of course, they have also begun planting a lot more tea, and mixing the young with the old (sometimes even using agro-chemicals).
+Of course, they have also begun planting a lot more tea, and mixing the young with the old (sometimes even using agrochemicals).
 Young trees aren't always bad, depending how they are planted and cared for.

 But all is not lost.
-The greater development in Yunnan has also brought information, foreign attention and more Puerh lovers than ever before-people with an interest in preserving the jungles such tea is grown within.
+The greater development in Yunnan has also brought information, foreign attention and more puerh lovers than ever before-people with an interest in preserving the jungles such tea is grown within.
 Trees are being leased and protected, and other promising projects are being created to maintain the living tea from this special jungle, the origin of all tea.

-Traditionally, all the Puerh that came from Laos, Vietnam and Myanmar was called "Border Tea".
+Traditionally, all the puerh that came from Laos, Vietnam and Myanmar was called "Border Tea".
 This was usually a derogatory term.
-Such teas were rarely pressed into cakes, and even today aged, looseleaf Border Teas can be had for much cheaper than the Yunanese vintages.
+Such teas were rarely pressed into cakes, and even today aged, looseleaf Border Teas can be had for much cheaper than the Yunnanese vintages.
 They say the trees aren't as good or the people there don't process their tea as well, but actually calling Border Tea inferior has always been more of a pride thing.
-Traditionally, people across the borders didn't specialize in tea as much as those in Yunnan, and sometimes didn't process it as Puerh, which partially explains why it has had a lackluster reputation in the past.
+Traditionally, people across the borders didn't specialize in tea as much as those in Yunnan, and sometimes didn't process it as puerh, which partially explains why it has had a lackluster reputation in the past.